 Building Owners & Developers

-Early expert advice can highlight potential obstacles, help to optimise development potential and influence cost and programme.
+Early expert advice can highlight potential obstacles, help to optimise development potential, and influence cost and programme.

-You will be responsible for any damage to the Adjoining Owner’s or adjoining occupier’s property arising from your works.
+Naturally, you will be responsible for any damage to the Adjoining Owner’s or adjoining occupier’s property arising from your works.

 We need your consent to load the translations